metacpan/metacpan-cpan-extracted/distros/A/App-Greple-tee/README.md

 the same thing more effectively with **--cm** option.

-By default, the command is executed as a single process, and all matched data is sent to it mixed together.
-If the matched text does not end with newline, it is added before and removed after.
-Data are mapped line by line, so the number of lines of input and output data must be identical.
+By default, the command is executed as a single process, and all matched data is sent to the process mixed together.
+If the matched text does not end with newline, it is added before sending and removed after receiving.
+Input and output data are mapped line by line, so the number of lines of input and output must be identical.

-Using **--discrete** option, individual command is called for each matched part.
+Using **--discrete** option, individual command is called for each matched text area.
 You can tell the difference by following commands.

     greple -Mtee cat -n -- copyright LICENSE greple -Mtee cat -n -- copyright LICENSE --discrete